project-fifo/docs/technical/api/vms.rst

                          * An *object* with the key ``subnet`` with the base address of the subnet as *string*, and key ``mask`` with a *number* indicating the relevant bits as value for a subnet as target.

    :<json string protocol: the protocol to match, either ``tcp``, ``udp`` or ``icmp``.
-   :<json object/array filter: One of:
+   :<json object/array filters: One of:

                             * A list of one or more ports for UDP and TCP.
                             * The string ``all`` for UDP and TCP.